kessotolo/ConversationalCommerce/AI_AGENT_CONFIG.md

 AI agents must never generate code or suggestions that break these principles.
 The goal is to make commerce feel as natural and trustworthy as chatting with a friend or local vendor.

+## 📅 2024-06 Update

+- **Order business logic is now in the service layer (`order_service.py`), with DRY error handling, transaction management, and a custom exception hierarchy.
+API endpoints are thin and use a decorator for error-to-HTTP mapping.**

 ---

 By following these guidelines, AI agents will help maintain the architectural integrity, code quality, and product vision of the ConversationalCommerce platform.